|

 Sheila's musical talents.
 You will find a wide

-these are not professional recordings but ones Sheila
+variety of styles and indeed, instruments.
+These are not professional recordings but ones Sheila

 listen.